Proud to be a member of the

 Assessment opportunities are built in throughout each topic.
 This will mainly be in the form of on-going assessments in lessons and throughout topics, though may also end of topic tests to assess knowledge.
 Lessons are structured to give students constant opportunities to retrieve knowledge, through simple questioning and a wide range of activities.
 There is a focus on constant re-visiting of knowledge both from recent and less recent lessons, to help constantly retrieve and build a bank of deep knowledge that can be recalled.

-Using the intra-curricular approach through topics and schemas, the intention is to build up this knowledge across year groups.
+The intention is to build up this knowledge across year groups.
 For example, in Year 1, students will look at knowledge categories of location, physical features and human features when studying The United Kingdom in Geography – those same knowledge categories will be taught through the topic of Continents and Oceans – thereby, giving the students the opportunity to make links and remember/retrieve knowledge from previous work.

 Topics are mapped and sequenced across each subject and each year group so as to build on prior knowledge.